The Roadmap to Home Rule

 The last stage, before voting on the final charter, is community engagement.
 Will that round of community feedback on the draft charter be used to inform any revisions before the draft is sent to the voters?
 Why is that commission revision stage not in the road map?
 Why engage the community to gather insight if there is no plan to respond to the community?

-DrCuriosity asked over 1 year ago
+DrCuriosity asked about 2 years ago

 Thanks for the question!
 The Roadmap is not fully fledged out in the stages when the Charter Commission is formed (assuming the voters on Nov.
 8, 2022 approve creating the Commission) because it will be up to that Commission to determine their own process.
 This is a fully resident-led drafting and creation of a Charter and they will have the ability to determine how they engage the wider community and what their process entails.
 All we know at this point is that there will be engagement, and we have to wait for the residents on the Commission to determine all the rest of the details.